 In order to register, you will need to have an account set up.
 You can pre-register starting on January 8, 2019.
 It is strongly recommended that you preregister so that you don’t waste valuable booking time come 8am setting up an account instead of snagging one of the quickly disappearing spots.

 Sign up on the website to receive email alerts from the tribe or join the official Facebook group to stay in the loop.
-A camping permit costs approximately $140/night.
-Prices are still being finalized for 2019 and can go up at the discretion of the Supai Council.
+A camping permit costs approximately $100 per person per weekday night and $125 per person per weekend night (Friday/Saturday/Sunday nights).

 If you don’t manage to secure a permit come February 1st, don’t give up.
 There are cancellations throughout the year so keep checking back on the website.
 I secured my permit in April one random Wednesday at 1am while scrolling through the empty calendar months of the website.
-One permit for one person and one night only popped up in November and I booked it without hesitation.
+A permit popped up for one person, one night only in November and I booked it without hesitation.

 If you need to cancel your reservation, note that the reservation does not issue refunds but you can try to sell any that you can’t use through the official Facebook groups.